 Registrants may only have one active BC PNP registration or application at any given time.

-The BC PNP reserves the right to limit the number of registrations that will be accepted for the Entrepreneur Immigration stream.
+The BC PNP reserves the right to limit the number of registrations that will be accepted in all Entrepreneur Immigration streams.

 Registrations are typically scored within six weeks of submission.